canjs/can-model/docs/findAll.md

 which is passed to [can-model.makeFindAll makeFindAll] to create the external `findAll` method.

-@param {AjaxSettings} ajaxSettings A settings object that specifies the options available to pass to [can-util.dom.ajax].
+@param {Object} ajaxSettings A [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings settings] object that specifies the options available to pass to [can-util/dom/ajax/ajax].

 @body